denten-books/plain-text/2-device.md

 1930s), then in his lectures and remarks on the foundations of psychology and mathematics from the late 1930s, and finally in *Philosophical Investigations*, written between 1945 and 1949.
-The earliest of these documents, *The Blue Book*, opens with the question of interpretation: "What is a meaning of a word?"
-Wittgenstein cautions his students against choosing the easy answer, which holds that meaning resides in the head:
+The earliest of these documents, *The Blue Book*, opens with the question of interpretation.
+"What is a meaning of a word?"
+Wittgenstein asks and cautions his students against choosing the easy answer, which holds that meaning resides in the head.
+"It is misleading then to talk of thinking as of a 'mental activity'", he writes:

-> It is misleading then to talk of thinking as of a "mental activity".
-We may
+> We may say that thinking is essentially the activity of operating with
-> say that thinking is essentially the activity of operating with signs.
-This
+> signs.
+This activity is performed by the hand, when we think by writing; by
-> activity is performed by the hand, when we think by writing; by the mouth
+> the mouth and larynx, when we think by speaking; and if we think by imaging
-> and larynx, when we think by speaking; and if we think by imaging signs or
+> signs or pictures, I can give you no agent that thinks.
+If then you say that
-> pictures, I can give you no agent that thinks.
-If then you say that in such
+> in such cases the mind thinks, I would only draw your attention to the fact
-> cases the mind thinks, I would only draw your attention to the fact that you
+> that you are using metaphor, that here the mind is the agent in a different
-> are using metaphor, that here the mind is the agent in a different sense
+> sense from that in which the hand can be said to be the agent in writing
-> from that in which the hand can be said to be the agent in writing [@wittgenstein_blue_1965, 6-7].
+> [@wittgenstein_blue_1965, 6-7].

 Wittgenstein explains that when we see a sentence on paper we assume that some structure analogous to that sentence exists in the mind.
 Perhaps, he